 SCU is committed to working with employees to develop skills and expertise: to maximise their contribution to the University; achieve job satisfaction; develop their capability; and reach their career potential.
-We value continuous learning for all employees.To meet these objectives, the Organisation Development Strategy is based on the following principles:
+We value continuous learning for all employees.

-- people are responsible for and capable of directing their own learning.
+- People are responsible for and capable of directing their own learning.
 The 70-20-10 model accredited to Lombardo & Eichinger (1996) states:

 - 70% of real learning comes from life and on the job experiences, often involving problem solving;